GenCompositor: Generative Video Compositing with Diffusion Transformer: Ablation Architectures

 \section{Ablation Architectures}

 As shown in Fig.~\ref{fig:abla_workflow}, we visualize the architecture details of our two ablation settings, ``w/o BPBranch'' abd ``w/o fusion block'', mentioned in the main paper.
-The former eliminates the background preservation branch, but still concatenates foreground condition with noisy tokens at the spatial-level and utilize the proposed DiT fusion block to fusing them, combined with the EROPE.
-Whilst ``w/o fusion block'' remains the background branch, but replace the DiT fusion block with normal DiT module.
-To inject foreground control, it utilize cross-attention as shown in the lower of Fig.~\ref{fig:abla_workflow}.
+The former eliminates the background preservation branch, but still concatenates foreground condition with noisy tokens at the spatial-level and utilizes the proposed DiT fusion block to fusing them, combined with the EROPE.
+Whilst ``w/o fusion block'' remains the background branch, but replaces the DiT fusion block with normal DiT modules.
+To inject foreground control, it utilizes cross-attention as shown in the lower of Fig.~\ref{fig:abla_workflow}.